Celebrities & Fans Swarm Hilary Duff’s ‘Lizzie McGuire’ Reboot Confirmation

 Andy Favreau reacted to the announcement with several different emojis.

-Other celebrities and verified social media influencers to react to the news with exclamations shock and excitement as well as a few emojis included JoAnna Garcia Swisher, Violet Benson, Hatchie, Perrie Edwards, Stassi Schroeder, Taylor Hill, Jordin Sparks, Igor Saringer, and Ricky Dillon.
+Other celebrities and verified social media influencers to react to the news with exclamations shock and excitement as well as a few emoji included JoAnna Garcia Swisher, Violet Benson, Hatchie, Perrie Edwards, Stassi Schroeder, Taylor Hill, Jordin Sparks, Igor Saringer, and Ricky Dillon.

 Hilary Duff talks about keeping the #LizzieMcGuire reboot a secret #D23Expo pic.twitter.com/c3W14dG6g6